 How long can Pu'er be aged?

-Is old Pu'er necessarily better than young?
+Is an old Pu'er necessarily better than a young one?

 No. Time transforms tea, but does not correct it.
 A mediocre Pu'er aged twenty years remains mediocre; it will just be different.
-And a good young Pu'er, well made, offers lively and distinct flavors that an aged tea no longer possesses.
+And a good young Pu'er, well made, offers lively and frank flavors that an aged tea no longer possesses.
 Young and old are two expressions of the same tea, not two degrees of quality.

 How to store Pu'er at home?